 Playwright Tennessee Williams is credited with first attracting national attention to Key West’s accepting appeal in the 1940s.
 Since then, the town’s LGBTQ community has lived openly and comfortably, freely welcoming visitors to its fun-filled, sun-drenched society.

-Williams was influential in luring friends to the island after he discovered it in 1941 — attracting artists, writers and musicians who elevated Key West’s emerging national reputation as a gay playground and mecca.
+Williams was influential in luring friends after he moved to the island in 1941 — attracting artists, writers and musicians who elevated Key West’s emerging national reputation as a gay playground and mecca.
 In Key West, Williams completed “Summer and Smoke” and wrote “Night of the Iguana,” among other works.